smallTrogdor/design_system_flutter/README.md

 This project is built and tested using [Github Actions](https://docs.github.com/en/actions).
 On every push to any branch, a `test` workflow is triggered, running all tests in the `.\test\` dir.
 Failed golden tests will be uploaded to the job artifacts.
 The tests run on a _macos_ runner.

+Github releases are automated by a workflow as well.

 ## Authors

 * **Hoang Tran**